Manganese heptoxide

 Manganese(VII) oxide (manganese heptoxide) is an inorganic compound with the formula Mn2O7.
-This volatile liquid is highly reactive.
-It is a dangerous oxidizer and was first described in 1860.
+Manganese heptoxide is a volatile liquid with an oily consistency.
+It is a highly reactive and powerful oxidizer that reacts explosively with nearly any organic compound.
+It was first described in 1860.
 It is the acid anhydride of permanganic acid.

 Properties

 The crystalline form of this chemical compound is dark green.
 The liquid is green by reflected light and red by transmitted light.
 It is soluble in carbon tetrachloride, and decomposes when in contact with water.

 Structure

 Its solubility properties indicate a nonpolar molecular species, which is confirmed by its structure.
 The molecules consist of a pair of tetrahedra that share a common vertex.
 The vertices are occupied by oxygen atoms and at the centers of the tetrahedra are the Mn(VII) centers.
 The connectivity is indicated by the formula O3Mn−O−MnO3.
 The terminal Mn−O distances are 1.585 Å and the bridging oxygen is 1.77 Å distant from the two Mn atoms.
 The Mn−O−Mn angle is 120.7°.